-Situated 117 miles (189km) south of Rome, Naples is an ideal destination for a day trip or a weekend getaway.
-It’s the spiritual home of Neapolitan-style pizza and the gateway to the historic ruins of Pompeii.
-It might be less polished than other cities, but it certainly doesn’t lack authenticity.
-Check out our guide to Naples for tips on the best sights in the city.
+Situated around 117 miles south of Rome, Naples is the ideal destination for a day trip or weekend getaway.
+Home to the iconic Neapolitan-style pizza, Naples is also the gateway to the historic ruins of Pompeii.
+There’s plenty of things to see and do, but it can be difficult to know where to start.
+For inspiration, head over to our guide to the 10 unmissable things to do in Naples.

 Italo is a high-speed train operator that runs services between many of the major cities across Italy.
 All Italo trains are modern, air conditioned, and have free WiFi available for all travellers.
 There are four comfort classes, or "ambiances", as Italo like to call them – Smart (the cheapest price), Comfort (with wider seats and extra legroom), Prima (with a welcome selection of food and drink, fast track boarding and extra space), and Executive Club (with all Prima services, extra-wide seats, access to Italo Club lounges and personal entertainment screens at your seat).

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

 Frecciargento "silver arrow" high-speed trains connect the main cities of the north-west, central and southern Italy at speeds of up to 155 mph (250 km/h).
 All Frecciargento trains are equipped with a food carriage, free WiFi, reclining seats and power sockets.
 There are two levels of service – First Class and Second Class.
 First Class travellers can enjoy reclining leather seats, welcome service with drink and a sweet or savoury snack, and a free morning newspaper.